Resources for Students & Parents

 Taking PLTW courses can help students decide if an engineering-related career is right for them.
 In addition, students from PLTW-certified schools who meet the requirements may apply for RIT college credit for those courses.

-RIT offers PLTW students the opportunity to receive undergraduate credit for five PLTW courses: Introduction to Engineering Design (Design & Drawing for Production in NY), Computer Integrated Manufacturing, Principles of Engineering, Digital Electronics, and Civil Engineering & Architecture.
+RIT offers PLTW students the opportunity to receive undergraduate credit for five PLTW courses: Introduction to Engineering Design (Design & Drawing for Production), Computer Integrated Manufacturing, Principles of Engineering, Digital Electronics, and Civil Engineering & Architecture.

-Students who wish to earn RIT credit may do so by completing this registration form and sending it back to us at the address listed in the form.
+Students who wish to earn RIT credit may do so by completing the current registration form, (available soon,) and sending it back to us at the address listed in the form.

 Question may be directed to email@example.com.